i5hi/rust-mobile/ditto/README.md

 # Test

-Ensure that you have correctly built binaries in the `rust` folders based on the tutorial in `../docs/part1.md`
+Ensure that you have correctly built binaries in the `rust/target/release` directory based on the tutorial in `../docs/part1.md`

-Dart uses /bin as the conventional folder to store `.dart` files.

 In this root directory containing `pubspec.yaml` run